nemosminer/NemosMiner/README.md

       Simple algo switching log in csv switching.log file found in Logs folder.
       You can easily track switching rate.

-   Algo selection / removal

-      +algo for algo selection
-      -algo for algo removal

-      If "+" Used, all selected algo have to be listed If "Minus" Used, all algo selected but exluded ones.

-      Do not combine + and - for the same algo

-     Examples:
-     Algo list = -x16r
-     Will mine anything but x16r

-     Algo list = -x16r,-bcd
-     Will mine anything but x16r and bcd

-     Algo list = +x16r
-     Will mine only x16r

-     Algo list = +x16r,+bcd
-     Will mine only x16r and BCD

-     Algo list = +x16r
-     Will mine only x16r

-     Algo list blank
-     Will mine anything

-  Pools variants

-      24hr - uses last 24hour Actual API too request profit -Low switching rate
-      plus - uses advanced calculations to reduce switching -Medium switching rate
-      normal - uses current estimate API too request profit -High switching rate

    Console Display Options